CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Events-and-Notifications/Monitor-WJH-Events.md

 ## Configure Filters

 You can filter the WJH events at the NetQ Agent before the NetQ system processes it.
 You perform filtering on a drop-type basis.
 You can filter the drop type further by specifying one or more drop reasons or severity.
-Filter events by creating a NetQ Configuration profile in the NetQ UI or using the `netq config add agent wjh-drop-filter` command in the NetQ CLI.
+Filter events by creating a NetQ configuration profile in the NetQ UI or using the `netq config add agent wjh-drop-filter` command in the NetQ CLI.

 For a complete list of drop types and reasons, refer to the {{<link title="WJH Event Messages Reference">}}.